raisadz/deployment_project/README.md

 ```
 Note, the implemented Heroku app will not be maintained here after the submission, as they are about to remove a free deployment access.

-### Continious Integration / Continious Delivery (CI/CD) using GitHub Actions
+### Continious Integration and Continious Delivery (CI/CD) using GitHub Actions
-This project implemented CI (located in `.github/workflows/flake8_pytest.yml`) that runs flake8 and pytest checks (three unit tests and three API tests were implemented).
+This project implemented CI (located in `.github/workflows/flake8_pytest.yml`) that runs flake8 and pytest checks.
 The CI process also pulls data from dvc.
 Note, that AWS credentials were added as secrets to be able to do this.
 CD was enabled for the Heroku implementation.